|

 to prevent the 'awakening of the town' any longer!
 On one occasion the main

-switch was left off inadvertently and the siren did not sound - it was
+switch was left off inadvertently and the siren did not sound for a

 |